DaxiangN/FindPeaks/README.md

 If your ASCII file is exported from Duet, you can use FindPeaks_Duet.R

-ASCII file should be exported for a whole page, but not a single trace.
+ASCII file should be exported from a whole page, but not a single trace.

 Daxiang Na